EENI Global Business School.

 Port of Zarzis:

-Tunisian Ports belongs to the Maghrebian Economic Area (Islamic Civilization and the African Civilization).
+Tunisian Ports belongs to the Maghrebian Economic Area (Islamic Civilization and African Civilization).

 Trans-African Corridors related to the ports of Tunisia: